 - Possibly every town in Lovecraft's imaginary New England.
 Naturally, the most prominent of these towns is Arkham, Massachusetts, where a house isn't considered complete if it doesn't have five or six different dark secrets worked into its construction.

-- The Tcho-tcho people in T.E.D.
-Klein's "Black Man with a Horn".
-A missionary goes to investigate the people, who turn out to be very vile.
-However, the Missionary still doesn't know what the tribe is doing, and is sure they want it that way.
+- The Tcho-Tcho people are a Tribe with a Dark Secret.
+In T.E.D.
+Klein's "Black Man with a Horn," a missionary goes to investigate the people, who turn out to be very vile.
+However, the missionary still doesn't know what the tribe is doing, and is sure they want it that way.
+In other stories in the Cthulhu Mythos, their dark secret is established as cannibalism.

 - August Derleth had a town that secretly worshiped Ithaqua.